monxcode/Security-Monitoring/README.md

   - API requests
   - Logout events

-All activity is recorded in `logs/app.log` for analysis.
+All activity is recorded in [Log Data File](/logs/app.log) for analysis.

 ## Tech Stack